 What is the average cost of an air source heat pump?

-The government is hoping in the next few years, the costs to install an air source pump will reduce, making it an affordable option for more households looking to reduce their carbon footprint and make the switch.
+The government is predicting that the costs to install an ASHP will fall when the demand for these appliances, is greater, making it an affordable option for more households looking to reduce their carbon footprint and make the switch.